fewlines-education/dev-bootcamp-exercises/02_programming/13_workshop_2/03_regex_calculator_bonus/README.md

 ## Context and objectives

+For this bonus, be sure you read the extra course on [Regular Expressions](/today/camp2/09_extras/16_regular_expressions).

 You already coded a basic calculator.
 Initially, the interface asked for:
 - a first number
 - an operator (`+`, `-`, `*`, `/`)